-I hear by declaring that this work has been carried out by me and the thesis has been composed by me and has not been submitted for any other degree or professional qualification.
+I hereby declare that this work has been carried out by me and this thesis has been composed by me and has not been submitted for any other degree or professional qualification.

 This work is presented to obtain a master's degree in water and coastal management.